hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/what-next.md

 ---
 title: "What's next?"
-metaTitle: "What's next? | Hasura v3 Tutorial"
+metaTitle: "What's next? | Supergraph Tutorial"
 metaDescription:
   'Learn what to do next with GraphQL and Hasura with more community resources.
 Join our discord channel for support.'
 ---